-SSR-Sustained, Silent Reading-has been a common strategy that elementary teachers have incorporated into their daily instruction for several decades.
+SSR, which is Sustained, Silent Reading, has been a common strategy that elementary teachers have incorporated into their daily instruction for several decades.
 Also known by other names, such as DEAR (Drop Everything And Read), this is not a novel idea.
 However, I would like to share how one school, Wingate Elementary, used SSR to enhance the reading program, adding fun, excitement, and creativity.

-Why Did Students Need SSR?
+Why Did Students Need SSSR?

 First, I will provide some background.
-My administrative position at the school was as a language arts specialist.
-And this responsibility involved working with the staff to improve academic achievement not only in the language arts but in all the curriculum since language is crucial to every subject.
-Another responsibility was as the school's Chapter 1 (now Title 1) coordinator.
-This program provided extra funds for underprivileged and educationally disadvantaged children.
-Wingate Elementary, with more than 500 students in K-8th grade, served Native American children near the Navajo Nation in New Mexico.
+My administrative position at the school was as language arts specialist with the responsibility to work with the staff to improve academic achievement not only in the language arts but in all the curriculum since language is crucial to every subject.
+I was also the school's Chapter 1 (now Title 1) coordinator.
+This program provided extra funds for underprivileged, educationally disadvantaged children.
+Wingate Elementary, with 500+ students in grades K-8, served Native American children near the Navajo Nation in New Mexico.
 It was operated by the Bureau of Indian Affairs, a government agency in the Department of the Interior.
 Most of the student population lived in campus dormitories during the week, supervised by surrogate "parents."
 While some students returned to their home each weekend, many remained at the school for a full month before their parents picked them up or school employees transported them to their homes.
-Many academically low achieving students had either failed or dropped out of the public school system.
-More than 80 percent were eligible for the Chapter 1funds from the federal government, providing the money to hire bilingual classroom aides.
+Many students who were academically low achievers had either failed or dropped out of the public-school system.
+More than 80 percent were eligible for the Chapter 1 funds from the federal government, providing the money to hire bilingual classroom aides.

-A major area of academic weakness was reading.
+A major area of students' academic weakness was reading.
 Historically, the students scored below grade level on achievement tests in any area that required reading skills.
 When the school administration became convinced that a whole-language approach to learning was worthy of trying, it was implemented school-wide.
-While this major change in the curriculum involved many facets and a variety of learning activities, this article's focus is on Sustained, Silent Reading but with a couple of twists.
+While this major change in the curriculum involved many facets and a variety of learning activities, this article's focus is on SSR, with a couple of twists.

-The administration required the teachers at all grade levels to schedule a daily SSR time for a minimum of 20 minutes.
-The students could choose the reading material as we desired that reading be easy and pleasurable.
-And part of the mandate was that the staff had to participate in SSR to serve as a model.
+The administration required teachers at all grade levels to schedule a daily SSR time for a minimum of 20 minutes.
+The students could choose the reading material, making reading easy and pleasurable.
+And part of the mandate was that staff had to participate in SSR to serve as a model.
 If I entered a room during that time, I grabbed something to read and sat down and read along with the class.
-In addition, the dormitories had one hour of study time for homework, four nights a week.
+In addition, the dormitories had one hour of study time for homework four nights a week.
 The administration also required that at least 20 minutes of that hour be for SSR.
 And it worked!
 Once implemented, the teachers and dorm staff cooperated, even better than anticipated.